joaoanes/devops-workshop-pub/slides/slides.md

 Here are some topics to further explore on your DevOps journey:
 <VClickList>

+- **Physical separation of concerns**:
+  *Your app server should NOT live on the same host as your database server.*

+- **Databases, in general**
+  *Your data is your life.
+Backups, scaling horizontally AND vertically, caching, replication, query monitoring/logging.*

-- **Advanced Container Orchestration**:
+- **Advanced container orchestration**:
   *Kubernetes, Docker Swarm, and other orchestration platforms.*

-- **Service Meshes and API Gateways**:
-  *Tools like Istio, Linkerd, or Kong for managing inter-service communication and security.*

 - **Infrastructure Monitoring & Observability**:
   *Solutions such as Prometheus, Grafana, ELK/EFK stacks, and tracing tools like Jaeger.*